preparation and aftercare

 No sunscreen

 These products can interfere with how the solution adheres to your skin.
+Think of it as starting with a blank canvas.

 Coming straight from work and have to wear a small amount of makeup and deodorant?
 Totally fine, just let us know when you arrive and we’ll provide wipes.